-The Drokan series is characterized by a Rego Humic Gleysol (carbonated) solum, developed on moderately to strongly calcareous, fine loamy (L, SiCl, CL) morainal till of limestone, granitic and shale rock origin.
-They are poorly to very poorly drained and occur in depressional positions of the undulating to hummocky morainal landscape.
-Surface runoff is negligible and the soils may remain in a ponded condition, unless the surface drainage has been improved.
+The Drokan series consists of poorly to very poorly drained carbonated Rego Humic Gleysol soils, developed on moderately to strongly calcareous, fine loamy (L, CL, SCL) morainal till of limestone, granitic and shale rock origin.
+These soils occur in depressional positions of the undulating to hummocky morainal landscape.
+Surface runoff is negligible and the soils may remain in a ponded condition unless the surface drainage had been improved.
 Permeability is moderately slow to slow.
 In some landscapes, these areas are influenced by seepage from adjacent higher lands, and may have a considerable content of soluble salts.
 Native vegetation consists of sedges, cattails, rushes and willows.
 Saline areas have baltic rush, wild barley and saline goosefoot.

-The Drokan soil profile has a moderately decomposed organic layer, two to five cm thick, a very dark gray Ah horizon, 10 to 35 cm thick, a mottled transitional ACg horizon, four to eight cm thick, and a lime accumulation layer, eight to 12 cm thick.
-The Cg horizon is olive gray to olive, with yellowish brown mottles.
-Gypsum crystals are common in the lime accumulation layer and Ccag horizon.
-In saline areas, white flecks of salt and gypsum are present in the Ah and ACg horizons.
-Soils with appreciable soluble salt are delineated as Drokan saline phase.
-Drokan soils are similar, but differ from the closely related Penrith soil series in being less well developed and having shallower, less distinct horizons.
+The Drokan soil profile has a moderately decomposed organic layer, two to five cm thick, a very dark gray Ah horizon, 10 to 30 cm thick, with a solum that can vary 15 to 70cm, a mottled transitional ACg horizon, four to eight cm thick and a lime accumulation layer, eight to 12 cm thick.
+The Ckg horizon is olive gray to olive with yellowish brown mottles.
+Gypsum crystals are common in the lime accumulation layer and Ccasg horizon.
+In saline areas, white flecks of salt and gypsum are present in the Ah and ACsk horizon; soils with appreciable soluble salt are delineated as Drokan saline phase.

+Drokan soils differ from the closely related Penrith soil series in being less well developed and having shallower, less distinct horizons.